 ✅ 3: What would you say is your greatest talent or skill?
 How have you developed and demonstrated that talent over time?
 (355/350 words)

-A classmate spotted me solving a rubik’s cube, and approached me.
+A classmate once spotted me solving a rubik’s cube and approached me.
 “That’s insane!
 Can you teach me how to solve it?”
-Though I was initially hesitant that he would take my place as the fastest ‘speed-cuber’ in my grade, I agreed knowing I can finally share this hobby with someone else.
+Though I was initially worried that he would take my place as the fastest ‘speed-cuber’ in my grade, I agreed knowing I can finally share this hobby with someone else.

-Walking him through several solves, he found difficulties in grasping the last step, so I brought my entire collection of Rubik’s cubes, which helped him see and comprehend all possible patterns at that stage.
-Eventually, he smiled in gratitude from his first successful solve, and I found myself feeling completely happy for him.
-He reached thirty seconds the following week, with shouts of joy after achieving new records.
-With his contagious enthusiasm, I continued giving him advice for improvement.
-In just a few months, he cheered “Eight seconds!” as his new record overtook mine as the fastest.
-But I was celebrating with just as much joy.
-Helping someone else’s victory also felt like my victory.
+While walking him through several solves, he found difficulties in following the last step, so I brought my entire collection of Rubik’s cubes which helped him comprehend the possible patterns at that stage.
+Eventually, he smiled in gratitude from his first successful solve, and I found myself smiling along with him.

+He solved a cube in thirty seconds the following week with shouts of joy for hitting a new record.
+His contagious enthusiasm made me continue supporting him.
+In just a few months, he cheered “Eight seconds!” as his new record overtook mine.
+I celebrated with just as much joy.

-I discovered a skill and passion that I consider my greatest: helping other people achieve their goals.
-I saw my capability in sharing knowledge to help a friend reach milestones, and was inspired to do so in other aspects of my life.
+I discovered I want to help other people achieve their goals. wanted to do so in other fields too.
 I began teaching for the competition mathematics club in my school.
-Aside from sharing techniques and concepts that I learned and developed through various mathematics competitions, I gave club members problem sets that were more challenging than before, thus exercising their mathematical problem-solving skills.
-Their smiles of gratification hinted at an increase in their knowledge and passion for mathematics competitions.
-I also co-founded a school club on website development after hearing many comments of admiration about fascinating websites on the internet, and their desire to make one themselves.
-Though I needed to learn new programming languages and concepts, I was satisfied with the personal guidance I gave the club members - the knowledge I provided was tailored to their individual goals and intentions for their websites.
+Aside from sharing techniques and concepts that I learned and developed through various mathematics competitions; I gave members problem sets that were more challenging, exercising their skills.
+Their smiles hinted at an increase in their knowledge and passion for the subject.
+I also co-founded a website development club after hearing many admiring comments websites on the internet and the students’ desire to make one themselves.
+Though I needed to learn new programming languages and concepts, the personal guidance I gave the club members was worth the effort.

-With UC enhancing my academics and knowledge, I hope to continue helping people get to where they wish, at a greater scale.

 Farrel,